ifm/documentation/GeneralDoc/docker.md

 systemctl --user start oem-dc@jupyter
 ```

-After some seconds, the service should have started and it is possible to get the status of this service:
+After a few seconds, the service should have started and it is possible to get the status of this service:

 ```Linux
 systemctl --user status oem-dc@jupyter